 Do you blindly follow "the Golden Rule"?

 Because, "the Golden Rule" says that you should "treat others as you would like to be treated".
+It says that "being fair" and treating everyone the same is what being a great sales manager all is about.
+Makes sense, right?

 For example, when you were a salesperson, you were primarily motivated by money.
 So conventional thinking would dictate that this means that ALL your salespeople are all driven by money too, right?
 This is precisely the kind of flawed thinking that the average sales manager falls into.
 But you are striving to be far from average...